 If the buyer (grantee) wants a warranty on the title and ownership, the proper form to use is a warranty deed.

-Sometimes people in Oklahoma will incorrectly refer to these deeds with other terms, like “quit claim deed,” “quit claims deed,” or “quick claim deed.”
+Sometimes people will incorrectly refer to these deeds with other terms, like “quit claim deed,” “quit claims deed,” or “quick claim deed.”

 Important Laws & Requirements